HiteshSharma04/ISS-Satelite-Tracker/README.md

-# ISS-Satelite-Tracker
+# ISS Satellite Tracker

-This Application is going to track the location of satellite in space and tell the user when satellite is near to hin/her
+This Python-based application tracks the location of the International Space Station (ISS) in space and informs the user when the ISS is near their location.

+## Features

+- Tracks the real-time location of the ISS.
+- Alerts the user when the ISS is near their location.
+- Simple and easy-to-use application.

+## Requirements

+- Python 3.x
+- Requests library (for fetching real-time data)

+## Installation

+1. Clone or download the repository: